Changes to the vehicle tax disc

 Abandoned vehicles on private land

-Alternatively, the council offers a service for £99 per vehicle where we will undertake this work: investigate ownership, serve appropriate notices and - if no owner can be traced - we then remove the vehicle at no further charge.
+The Council offers a service for £99 per vehicle where we will: investigate ownership, serve appropriate notices and - if no owner can be traced - we then remove the vehicle at no further charge.

-Customers must send a cheque with covering letter to:
+Customers must send a cheque (or payment may be made by credit card) with covering letter giving permission for the Council to act, to:

 AVS - Neighbourhood Safety Team